Introduction

 Inside Drawers and Closets

-- Storage areas: Open drawers and closets, checking the corners and joints for any evidence of bed bugs.
+- Storage areas: Open drawers and closets, checking corners and joints for any evidence of bed bugs.

 Step 5: Final Checks